agmcfarland/IntegrationFeatureHeatmap/README.md

 2. A list of genomic features of file type `.RData` or `.rds`.

-3. An `data.frame` of integration sites.
+3. A `data.frame` of integration sites.

 Details are provided below.